Rights: Individual versus group

 There can be tension between individual and group rights.
 A classic instance in which group and individual rights clash is conflicts between unions and their members.
 For example, individual members of a union may wish a wage higher than the union-negotiated wage, but are prevented from making further requests; in a so-called closed shop which has a union security agreement, only the union has a right to decide matters for the individual union members such as wage rates.
 So, do the supposed "individual rights" of the workers prevail about the proper wage?
 Or do the "group rights" of the union regarding the proper wage prevail?
-Clearly this is a source of tension.

 The Austrian School of Economics holds that only individuals think, feel, and act whether or not members of any abstract group.
 The society should thus according to economists of the school be analyzed starting from the individual.
 This methodology is called methodological individualism and is used by the economists to justify individual rights.
+Similarly, the author Ayn Rand argued that only individuals have rights, according to her philosophy known as Objectivism.
+However, others have argued that there are situations in which a group of persons is thought to have rights, or group rights.